otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 **Resource:** https://developer.android.com/studio/build#module-level

-### How to Run An Application
-With a few clicks you can deploy your application to the **Android Emulator** or a connected device.

 ### How To Run A Project With The Android Emulator

 To start the **Android Emulator** & run an application in your project: